About the Drones team

-The Bureau has been investigating the US's drone wars since 2010, following the drones hunting al Qaeda and its allies around the world.
+The Bureau investigated the US's drone wars between 2010 and 2020, following the drones hunting al Qaeda and its allies around the world.

 It soon became clear that in the absence of official transparency on where and when the drones were striking, and who they were killing, the Bureau was going to have to build its own datasets of strikes and casualties from scratch.